-commerce clause legislation.
-93 VAWA covered a "wider, and more purely intrastate, body of violent crime," rather than commercial activity, and to approve this application of VAWA would be to allow Congress to regulate all violent crime on the basis of their aggregated economic impacts.
-94 As for Section 5 of the Fourteenth Amendment, the Court held that VAWA was still not justified because VAWA did not satisfy the standard that permissible legislation "be corrective in its character, adapted to counteract and redress the operation of such prohibited state laws or proceedings of [s]tate officers."
-95 The Court declared that there was no "congruence and proportionality between the injury to be prevented or remedied and the means adopted to that end."
+failed to show that domestic violence affected interstate commerce.
+Congressional findings that gender-motivated violence affects interstate commerce because of its impact on the victims and their families were not sufficient to sustain the constitutionality of commerce clause legislation.
+VAWA covered a "wider, and more purely intrastate, body of violent crime," rather than commercial activity, and to approve this application of VAWA would be to allow Congress to regulate all violent crime on the basis of their aggregated economic impacts.
+As for Section 5 of the Fourteenth Amendment, the Court held that VAWA was still not justified because VAWA did not satisfy the standard that permissible legislation "be corrective in its character, adapted to counteract and redress the operation of such prohibited state laws or proceedings of [s]tate officers."
+The Court declared that there was no "congruence and proportionality between the injury to be prevented or remedied and the means adopted to that end."

-The 2013 VAWA reauthorization expanded existing VAWA protections to LGBT, Native American, and immigrant victims of domestic violence, 97 spurring state law changes such as prohibitions against charging rape survivors for forensic sexual assault examinations and criminalization of stalking by electronic surveillance.
+The 2013 VAWA reauthorization expanded existing VAWA protections to LGBTQIA+, Native American, and immigrant victims of domestic violence, 97 spurring state law changes such as prohibitions against charging rape survivors for forensic sexual assault examinations and criminalization of stalking by electronic surveillance.
 98 Since 1995, the Office on VAWA has awarded over nine billion dollars in grants, 99 administering four formula-based programs 100 and fifteen discretionary programs as of 2023.
-101 Law enforcement has used VAWA to arrest and try thousands, and millions of survivors of domestic violence, sexual assault, stalking, and/or child or elder abuse have been provided services, such as victim advocacy and crisis intervention, through its provisions.
-102 The most recent reauthorization of VAWA, the Violence Against Women Reauthorization Act of 2022, was signed into law by President Biden on March 15, 2022.
-103 It seeks to improve criminal justice responses to stalking, domestic violence, dating
+101 Law enforcement has used VAWA to arrest and try thousands of offenders; millions of survivors of domestic violence, sexual assault, stalking, and/or child or elder abuse have been provided services, such as victim advocacy and crisis intervention, through VAWA's provisions.
+102 The most recent reauthorization of VAWA, the Violence Against Women Reauthorization Act of 2022, was signed into law by President Biden on March 15,